 ✅ Pros:

-- Pilot-focused design
+- Pilot-centric design

 - Water-resistant